deepanshs/mrsimulator/docs/configuring_simulator.rst

 ============================

 Up till now, we have been using the simulator object with the default setting.
-We choose the default settings such that it applies to a wide variety of simulations including, static, magic angle spinning (MAS), and variable angle spinning (VAS) lineshapes.
-In certain situations, however, the default settings are not sufficient to accurately represent the lineshape.
-In such cases, users are advised to modify these settings as required.
-In the following section, we will walk through these configuration settings.
+In `Mrsimulator`, we choose the default settings such that it applies to a wide range of simulations including, static, magic angle spinning (MAS), and variable angle spinning (VAS) lineshapes.
+In certain situations, however, the default settings are not sufficient to accurately represent the lineshapes.
+In such cases, the user is advised to modify these settings as required.
+In the following section, we briefly describe the configuration settings.

 The :ref:`simulator_api` class is configured using the :attr:`~mrsimulator.simulator.Simulator.config` attribute.
 The default value